MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 Messaging extension search commands allow your users to search external systems and insert the results of that search into a message in the form of a card.

 [!Note] Result card size limit is 28kb.
-If the result card adds up over 28kb, it will not be sent.
+If the result card size is over 28kb, it will not be sent.

 ## Choose messaging extension invoke locations